hackeryarn/blog/content/post/lodash.md

 and ES6.
 Much of the functionaly of Lodash is present in ES6.
 Please take a look at the standard [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) methods available for more.

-# Where lodash is still ahead
+# Where lodash is Still Ahead

 I can't go without saying that the nested object manipulation which Lodash provides is far superior to what's available in ES6.
 The problem is that we need to import the entirity of Lodash's core in order to get just a portion of the functionality that we will use.
 However, there is a solution.

-# Don't pick a side
+# Don't Pick a Side

 You might be thinking that you have a hard choice to make here.
 Well the good news is, there is a middle ground that can yield the best of both worlds!